fakenos/fakenos/README.md

 >
 > ~ Albert Einstein

-FakeNOS created to simulate Network Operating Systems over SSH connections.
+FakeNOS created to simulate Network Operating Systems interactions.

-## How to Generate your SSH keys
+## How to Generate SSH private key

 By default FakeNOS uses default private key embedded with the package, making that key publicly available, which is insecure.
 Instead of default key FakeNos can locally